 - 1 teaspoon pure vanilla extract

-- 1/2 cup chopped walnuts optional
+- ⅓ cup finely chopped walnuts, optional

-- 8 ounces cream cheese softened slightly
+- 8 ounces cream cheese, softened to cool room temp

-- 4 tablespoons unsalted butter softened slightly
+- 4 tablespoons unsalted butter, softened to cool room temp

-- 3/4 cup brown sugar, light or dark make sure it's really fresh
+- ¾ cup brown sugar, light or dark, make sure it's really fresh

-- 1/2 teaspoon pure vanilla extract
+- ½ teaspoon pure vanilla extract

 - Divide batter evenly among 12 muffin cups.
 Bake for 18-20 minutes, until a toothpick inserted into the center comes out clean.
 Cool for 10 minutes, then remove cupcakes to a wire rack to cool completely.